 Realms of the Haunting.
-Forged in the Gremlin Interactive studio and protected by a clunky interface, at the center of chaos lies a potentially interesting adventure game.
-The center for all realms of existence, it is the balancing force between good and evil, Dosbox and Windows.
-A focal point for all energies, and the one element that has kept the consuming fury of Damien at bay… Until now.
+Forged in the Gremlin Interactive studio, protected by a clunky interface, at the center of chaos lies a potentially interesting adventure game.
+The focus for all realms of existence is the balancing force between good and evil, Dosbox and Windows.
+A focal point for all energies, and the one element that has kept the consuming fury of Damiano at bay… Until now.

-Welcome to the four Realms of the Haunting.
+Welcome to the (four) Realms of the Haunting.

-Take the good along with the bad
+Taking the good with the bad

 Items are forcibly divided in four different categories, along with a fifth reserved for dialogue topics.
 The player can, thus, freely choose which hand is gonna hold the item/weapon selected.
 Honestly, even with all the hours spent into the game, I could not for the life of me make heads or tails of the “hands” system.
-Most of the time you’ll be holding a weapon in your left hand and an item in my right, but there doesn’t seem to be a way to manually select which hand to hold weapons or items with, nor – apparently – change it.
-It is not even possible to hold a sword in your left and a shield in your right, which one would think would be the most natural thing in the world in a first person adventure of this kind.
+Most of the time I would be holding a weapon in my left hand and an item in my right, but there doesn’t seem to be a way to manually select which hand to hold weapons or items with, nor – apparently – change it.
+It is not even possible to hold a sword in your left hand and a shield in your right, which one would think would be the most natural thing in the world in a first person adventure of this kind.

 A small window of opportunity.
-Very small.

 Nowhere at home, always on the run

-The hill where no one dares to go…
+The hill where no one dares to go.

-Even though it’s been 23 years, I think the graphics still hold up nicely: the game uses a 2.5d system (“True 3D”) similar to the one found in Lucasarts‘ Dark Forces.
+Even though it’s been more than twenty years since its release, the graphics still hold up nicely.
+Realms of the Haunting uses a 2.5d system (“True 3D”) similar to the one found in Lucasarts‘ Dark Forces.
 As mentioned, each item found can be examined into the inventory with a nice digitized animation that goes along with it.

-The levels in the mansion, from a pure gameplay standpoint, are probably among the best, along with the ones dedicated to puzzle solving.
-Strangely enough the puzzles are not that hard, you might not even need a walkthrough to go through them since most are solvable even through trial and error, should you be desperate enough.
-Paying attention to every item around you and every clue is essential.
+The levels in the mansion, from a pure gameplay standpoint, are probably among the best, along with the ones strictly dedicated to puzzle solving.
+Strangely enough, the puzzles are not that difficult, one might not even need a walkthrough to go through them since most are solvable even through trial and error, should it come to that kind of desperation.
+Paying attention to every item around Adam and each and every clue is essential.

-Exploring when you’re not being attacked is usually a pleasure, since Adam will speak descriptions of most the objects he sees and there’s good amounts of lore to be found.
-Problem is that apparently the designers didn’t want the player to easily find out the lore, since not only some of the ink on the journals is faded (yay for realism…) but such a small window for reading is as comfortable as a porcupine stuck in your underwear.
+Exploring, provided one is not being constantly under attack, is also quite a pleasure, since Adam will actually examine and comment on several of the objects found throughout the mansion, along with good amounts of lore to be found.
+Problem is that apparently the designers didn’t want the player to easily find out the lore, since not only some of the ink on the journals is faded (yay for realism…) but, again, having only a small window for reading quite long text is not really what I would call comfortable.

 It’s not the destination, it’s the journey.

-The game can be found on GoG and it behaves pretty well with DosBox.
+Realms of the Haunting can be found on GoG and it behaves pretty well with DosBox.
 There’s a patch floating around if you want to control the game via a WASD+mouse instead of the default (and clunky) arrow keys.

 A title that plays in a similar way, even if it’s almost a pure FPS with some RPG elements and little to no riddles, is Clive Barker’s Undying, also on GoG.
 Since it’s from 2001, age was kinder to the horror FPS, most of the design choices still pretty modern and it remains playable until the end with no big hiccups.
 The plot is also very engaging and never overstays its welcome.
 Definitely recommended.